ckswilliams/modOpenREM/docs/netdicom-orthanc-config.rst

     local physics_to_keep_folder = 'E:\\conquest\\dicom\\physics\\'

-    -- Set this to the path and name of your zip utility, and include any switches that -- are needed to create an archive (used with physics-related images) -- You can install and use the 'zip' command on Linux without any switches local zip_executable = 'D:\\Server_Apps\\7zip\\7za.exe a'
+    -- Set this to the path and name of your zip utility, and include any switches that -- are needed to create an archive and include all files in a supplied folder -- (used with physics-related images)
+    local zip_executable = 'D:\\Server_Apps\\7zip\\7za.exe a -r'
+    -- For Linux use the path to your zip command with the -r switch, such as:
+    -- local zip_executable = '/usr/bin/zip -r'

-    -- Set this to the path and name of your remove folder command, including switches -- for it to be quiet (used with physics-related images) -- You can use the command 'rm -r' if you are using Linux local rmdir_cmd = 'rmdir /s/q'
+    -- Set this to the path and name of your remove folder command, including switches -- for it to be quiet (used with physics-related images) local rmdir_cmd = 'rmdir /s/q'
+    -- You can use the command 'rm -r' if you are using Linux:
+    -- local rmdir_cmd = 'rm -r'
     -------------------------------------------------------------------------------------